 The lure and magic that once was found only here can still be felt at these places, which have witnessed so much change over such long periods – yet they never lose their character or importance because every moment leaves behind something worth preserving.

 The 22 best-preserved ghost towns in America are a reminder that not all mining communities were created equal.
 From the Alaskan coast to North Carolina’s Great Smoky Mountains, there is a richness found in preserving history.

 Bodie State Historic Park – Bridgeport, California

 The town of Bodie, located in the heart of California’s Gold Country, was once a bustling metropolis during America’s wild west era.
-A perfect example to showcase how rugged and daring these individuals who founded this country were centuries ago!
+This a perfect example to showcase how rugged and daring these individuals who founded this country were centuries ago!
 Today, however, all that remains are eerily quiet streets lined with ghostly buildings left behind from yesteryear.

 Calico Ghost Town – Yermo, California

 Calico in Southern California is a ghost town, but it was once an Old West mining boomtown.
 Once home to 3,500 residents and an abundance of silver mines that produced over $20 million during its prime time over half a century ago, it is now an empty reminder of the past.